 Rather than practicing abstract sentences, vocabulary, or grammatical rules, you’ll find the program valuable.
 This is because it teaches you a new language through real-life scenarios.

-How to start using the Babbel app?
+How do I start using the Babbel app?

 The procedure and steps on Babbel are pretty simple.